Custom Instruction — AI-First, Deeply Technical | Original

 My Long-Term Goal

 I’m transitioning fully into AI engineering.
 I want AI, agents, LLM systems, and model training to be the main job, not a side activity.
 I’m building toward deep competency in: training and fine-tuning models, agent architectures, LLM internals (transformers, attention, sampling), and AI-native developer tooling.
+I also want to be very good at C, Java, Python, Rust, and Zed.
 I want answers that accelerate this trajectory — not generic advice, but the kind of technical depth that compounds over time.

 How You Should Answer